You have been yelling at your toddler for the last few months, and now they have stopped listening to you, right?

 Take a look at the way you communicate.
 Are you somebody who yells a lot in general?
 Or is it just at your toddler?

 If you are a ‘yeller,’ then it is time to change your behavior if you want your toddler to fall into line!

 Discuss Good and Bad Behavior

-When a person gets to the toddler age it is much easier to communicate with them.
-They can understand, and they can communicate better with you, allowing you to understand what they are thinking.
+When a person gets to the toddler age, it is much easier to communicate with them.
+They can understand and communicate better with you, allowing you to understand what they are thinking.

-It is time to have a frank discussion with your toddler about what you consider to be good and bad behavior.
-Use as many examples as you can, people work better with real-life examples.
+It is time to have a frank discussion with your toddler about what you consider good and bad behavior.
+Use as many examples as you can; people work better with real-life examples.